mmai/piquetBook/index.md

 Example I.

-The elder hand, having put out three smallhearts and two small clubs, holds the followingcards :&mdash;</p>
+The elder hand, having put out three smallhearts and two small clubs, holds the followingcards :-</p>
 <div class="calibre7">
 <img alt="Picture #37" src="images/000032.jpg" class="calibre1" />
 </div>
 <p class="calibre5">His point and quart major are admitted to begood.
-He then proceeds to call a tierce to aking in diamonds (sinking the ten of diamonds&mdash;
+He then proceeds to call a tierce to aking in diamonds (sinking the ten of diamonds-

 PIQUET.
 159